 Reasons to Liquidate a Company

-TCC divides the liquidation reasons into two subcategories; general and specific reasons.
-The general reasons for liquidation of a JSC are(1);
+The Turkish Commercial Code divides the liquidation reasons into two subcategories; general and specific reasons.
+The general reasons for liquidation of companies are;

-v.
-When an adjudication order related to the company is given, and
+e) When an adjudication order regarding the company is given, and

-The specific reasons mentioned in the commercial code are lack of compulsory organs and liquidation by justifiable reasons.
+The specific reasons mentioned in the commercial code are lack of compulsory organs, failure to convene the general assembly and liquidation by justifiable reasons.

 When a compulsory organ of a company, such as the board of directors for a JSC, has ceased to exist or the general assembly of the company has not convened for a considerable period of time, upon the demand of the shareholders or the creditors of the company, the competent court first gives the company reasonable time to constitute the lacking compulsory organ or convene the general assembly.
 If the company does not comply within the period granted, the court may decide the company to be liquidated.